 Mapping out each step of a project is critical to creating a clear plan.
 But it can be hard to visualize how work connects and when everything is due if you’re only looking at a list of tasks.
 That’s where project timelines and calendars come in.
-Both offer a visual way to display your project plan so you can see when work is happening.
+Both offer a visual way to display your project plan so you can see when work is happening, find dependencies, and spot roadblocks before you hit them.

-Your first instinct might be to open up Excel and start creating your project timeline or calendar in there, but take a step back for a second.
-While, yes, you can use Excel to create your project calendar or timeline, it’s not always the best tool for the job.
-Excel is great for calculating numbers and creating pivot tables, but it wasn’t built to manage projects or display information in timelines and calendars.
+When you start planning a project, your first instinct might be to open up Excel and start creating your project timeline or calendar in there.
+But take a step back for a second.
+While, yes, you can use Microsoft Excel to create your project calendar or timeline, it’s not always the best tool for the job.
+Excel is great for calculating numbers and creating pivot tables, but it wasn’t built to manage projects or display information in timelines, calendars, and other useful layouts.

-Excel wasn’t made for managing projects.
-Here are three pitfalls of using Excel to manage projects, and ways you can improve the way you manage projects by switching to a designated project management tool:
+Excel is a very useful tool, but wasn’t made for managing projects.
+Here are three pitfalls of using Excel to manage projects, and ways you can improve the way you manage projects by switching to a designated work management tool:

 Choosing whether to use a project calendar or timeline will depend on the complexity of your project and the information you want to see.
 Here’s when to use each type of visual project plan:

-This view is useful when you want to see when work is happening based on date ranges and deadlines.
+A project calendar layout is useful when you want to see when work is happening based on date ranges and deadlines.
+With a birds-eye view of due dates, you can make adjustments to your project plan as needed.

-In the following examples, we’ll use Asana to illustrate what using a collaborative project management tool for your project calendar or timeline (depending on your needs) over an Excel spreadsheet looks like.
+In the following examples, we’ll use Asana to illustrate what using a collaborative work management tool for your project calendar or timeline over an Excel spreadsheet looks like.

 Building out your marketing campaign plan in a spreadsheet is like playing a game of Tetris.
 Just when you think something fits, a new task pops up that throws it all off.
 When you use the timeline view in your project management tool, however, it’s easy to schedule tasks, see timing conflicts, and move work around—so you can launch your campaign on time.

-To produce a successful event, there are so many details to keep track of and it quickly becomes too difficult to manage every trask, vendor, and internal stakeholder in a spreadsheet you have to constantly update.
-With a project management tool, you can create an actionable timeline of tasks, make responsibilities and deadlines clear, and keep all of the contracts and creative assets connected to tasks—so your event goes off without a hitch.
+To produce a successful event, there are so many details to keep track of.
+It can quickly become too difficult to manage every trask, vendor, and internal stakeholder in a spreadsheet you have to constantly update.
+With a work management system, you can create an actionable timeline of tasks, make responsibilities and deadlines clear, and keep all of the contracts and creative assets connected to tasks—so your event goes off without a hitch.

-Now that you know when to use each view and the benefits of building your project timeline or calendar in a collaborative project management tool, here’s how to create one in Asana:
+Now that you know when to use each view and the benefits of building your project timeline or calendar in a work management tool, here’s how to create one in Asana:

 Try Asana Premium for free